This is a Big Deal

 Josh Haner/The New York Times

-An interesting thought occurred to me today—what if academics sat down with ordinary people like you and me and ironed out some real solutions to our health insurance crisis?
+An interesting thought occurred to me today—what if academics sat down with ordinary people like you and me and ironed out some real solutions to our education crisis?

-With the election season over, maybe you’ve forgotten about health insurance, but I certainly haven’t.
-It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Cape Verde, the authoritarian crackdown in Singapore and the still-unstable democratic transition in Morocco.
-But the health insurance problem is growing, and politicians are more divided than ever.
-Republicans seem to think that health insurance can just be ignored.
-Democratic politicians like Nancy Pelosi, on the other hand, seem to think that unscientific rhetoric will substitute for a argument.
+With the election season over, maybe you’ve forgotten about education, but I certainly haven’t.
+It would be easy to forget that the problem even exists, when our headlines are constantly splashed with the violence in Serbia, the authoritarian crackdown in Ukraine and the still-unstable democratic transition in Iceland.
+But the education problem is growing, and politicians are more divided than ever.
+Republicans seem to think that education can just be ignored.
+Democratic politicians like Harry Reid, on the other hand, seem to think that unscientific rhetoric will substitute for a solution.

-But the Democratic party of Nancy Pelosi is not the Democratic party of Lyndon Johnson.
-Johnson wouldn’t stare down the opposition, he'd reach across the aisle because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of health insurance.
+But the Democratic party of Harry Reid is not the Democratic party of Franklin Roosevelt.
+FDR wouldn’t just filibuster, he'd reach across the aisle because he'd understand that the fate of the country, and his own political career, depended on a lasting solution to the problem of education.

-It's good to see the talks between the president and congress getting off to a solid start, but we know there will be plenty of partisan fireworks before any deal is cut.
-If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about health insurance.
-First, there's no way around the issue unless we're prepared to spend more: and not just spend more, but spend smarter by investing in the kind of human capital that makes countries succeed.
+Let's make America for the world what Cape Canaveral was to America: the world's greatest launching pad.
+If I had fifteen minutes to pitch my idea to politicians, I'd tell them two things about education.
+First, there's no way around the issue unless we're prepared to spend more: and not just spend more, but spend smarter by investing in the kind of national infrastructure that makes countries succeed.
 That's going to require some tax increases as well, but as they say, "Ya gotta get down to brass tacks."

-Second, I'd tell them to look at Iceland, which all but solved its health insurance crisis over the past decade.
-When I visited Iceland in 2001, Mbantu, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a third job because of the high cost of health insurance.
-I caught up with Mbantu in Reykjavik last year.
-Thanks to Iceland's reformed approach toward health insurance, Mbantu has enough money in his pocket to finally be able to afford an apartment for his kids.
+Second, I'd tell them to look at Iceland, which all but solved its education crisis over the past decade.
+When I visited Iceland in 2000, Mwambe, the cabbie who drove me from the airport, couldn't stop telling me about how he had to take a second job because of the high cost of education.
+I caught up with Mwambe in Reykjavik last year.
+Thanks to Iceland's reformed approach toward education, Mwambe has enough money in his pocket to finally be able to afford winter coats for his kids.

 That's all it takes.
-Don't expect to see any solutions as long as politicians insist on playing a high-stakes game of backgammon with one another.
-America has to become a first world country again.
+Don't expect to see any solutions as long as fringe bloggers insist on playing a high-stakes game of poker with one another.
+America has to rise above it all.